 I assure you that if you will do all that I mentioned in the above paragraphs, you will be healed of your depression!
 I know.
 I have had 3 episodes of depression in my adult life.
 God has healed me of all three of them.
 I remain totally free of depression today and by God’s grace I will continue to be free, whole, and well!

-This approach will also work with a pre-Jesus-believer, but it will generally take longer because a pre-believer is generally not as sensitive and “open” to the work of the Holy Spirit or to the life-giving power of the Bible, prayer, Communion etc. The Holy Spirit is not limited in any way from working in the life of a pre-believer, however.
+This approach will also work with a pre-follower of Jesus, but it will generally take longer because a pre-follower is generally not as sensitive and “open” to the work of Holy Spirit or to the life-giving power of the Bible, prayer, Communion etc. Holy Spirit is not limited in any way from working in the life of a pre-believer, however.

-By the way . . . this is an important point: if you have family members or friends who have never had depression, don’t expect them necessarily to understand what you’re going through.
-If they’ve not had depression they most likely won’t understand your suffering.
+By the way…this is an important point: if you have family members or friends who have never had depression, don’t expect them necessarily to understand what you’re going through.
+If they have not had depression they most likely won’t understand your suffering.
 Get help outside your circle of family and friends.
 Consider yourself fortunate if you do happen to have family members and friends who are sympathetic; if so, they may try to help, but in most cases they can’t.
 Get some outside help!